PhamLeManhHung/VinFocus/README.md

-# Lock In
+# VinFocus

-Lock In is a personal information hub for Vinschool's Canvas LMS.
+VinFocus is a personal information hub for Vinschool's Canvas LMS.
 It aggregates course modules and items into a cleaner interface so you can browse what exists — without trying to predict what you should do on a given day.

 ## Why I Built This